 Characters speak film, act in film, discuss film, live in film sets- the locale is practically indebted to film’s success.
 It’s just that the connecting tissue linking these film-themed moments together don’t so much feel like a narrative as a compilation of “stuff” happening.
 Exciting stuff, but relatively unconnected stuff nonetheless.
 By choosing to follow these characters individually, rather than have their actions be part of an overarching development cycle, you get the sense that these various plots and subplots feel disconnected.
 They eventually come together during the third act, but it requires sitting through lot of build up.

 It’s in the third act that Once Upon a Time decides to finally cut its restraint and go full Tarantino.
 A time jump to the night of the Mason invasion and a shocking climax takes the film’s image of a semi-realistic world into directions I simply can’t spoil.
-Needless to say this where the trademark hyper-exaggerated violence comes in and…. wow.
-But whether audiences find it too much or not I respect that it reinforces the bond between Rick and Cliff, two men struggling to find their place in a changing environment.
-Hollywood as they knew it is coming to an end, and there isn’t much these two can do before the era becomes a romanticized memory.
-But they still have each other as friends and, with the open roads of L.A. to drive around, that’s enough to help them get by.
+Needless to say this is where the trademark hyper-exaggerated violence comes in and…. wow.
+But whether viewers find it too much, I respect that it reinforces the bond between Rick and Cliff, two men struggling to find their place in a changing environment.
+Hollywood as they knew it is ending and there isn’t much they can do before the era becomes a romanticized memory.
+But they still have each other and, with the open roads of L.A. to drive around, that’s enough.

 Grade: 4.5 out of 5 Stars

 Once Upon a Time in Hollywood is neither Tarantino’s best film nor his most re-watchable film.
-But it’s easily his most poignant story in years, an homage to a filmmaking era that can never be re-captured due to its unique historical place in American culture.
-Simply on a pure aesthetical level, not many people can do what Tarantino has done and recreate a world in this authentically surrealistic fashion.
+But it’s easily his most poignant story in years, an homage to a unique filmmaking era in American culture that can never be re-captured.
+Simply on its aesthetics alone, not many people can do what Tarantino has done and recreate a world in this authentically surrealistic fashion.
 And, like his entire resume, it manages to stand apart from every other movie on the market, which I deeply respect.
 In all honestly, I found this two and a half hour storyline far more engaging than The Hateful Eight.